BeepBoop4Days/1U_12hp_Eurorack_Case/README.md

 ## Description
 A 1U 12HP eurorack case.
 Standalone, USB-C powered, and designed to fit [**Bib**](https://plinkysynth.com/docs/bib-manual) as an end of chain effect for groove boxes and synths.

 Available in 2 versions, with and without 3.5mm stereo input and output on the case. **'wIO'** is with the stereo IO holes.
-My stereo jacks were a little shorter than intended, so I drilled the holes out but left the model at maximum material condition.

 Can be printed with a 0.6 mm or smaller nozzle, ~0.2 mm layer height, FDM.
-Modeled in supports for the rails, to be removed with a long pokey thing.

 ## BOM
 - USB-C Panel mount https://a.co/d/j9zBBSZ